A2ZERO Enters a Second Year

 Reduce, Reuse, Return...

 As a part of Green Fare, a weeklong event showcasing some of the sustainable fare and products our community has to offer, we launched the Ann Arbor Reduce, Reuse, Return (A2R3) Reusable Container Pilot Program!
 This program is a collaboration between OSI and four local restaurants: Zingerman's Deli, Miss Kim, El Harissa, and Detroit Street Filling Station.
-For the month of June, select dishes in take-out and delivery orders from these restaurants will be served in reusable containers.
-If you receive a meal in one of these containers, simply wash the container and return it to a participating restaurant in order to receive a discount on a future order!
+Select dishes in take-out and delivery orders from these restaurants will be served in reusable containers.
+If you receive a meal in one of these containers, simply wash the container and return it to a participating restaurant!

 Become an Ambassador...